-Announcements for school closings, late starts, or early dismissals because of building emergencies or severe weather will be announced via Infinite Campus, Facebook, Twitter, the district website, and local television stations.
-If you would like to be notified immediately, please sign up for Iowa Weather Alert.
-A link is on www.bfschools.org posted under Websites.
+Announcements for school closings, late starts, or early dismissals because of building emergencies or severe weather will be announced via Infinite Campus, Facebook, Twitter, our website, and local radio and television stations.
+The announcements will be on the air as early as possible.